Spacial/awesome-arts/README.md

 - [#c0ffee is the color](http://c0ffee.surge.sh)
 - [Colour Science for Python](https://github.com/colour-science/colour)
 - [color-thief](https://github.com/lokesh/color-thief): Grabs the dominant color or a representative color palette from an image.
 Uses javascript and canvas.
+- [colorgram.py](https://github.com/obskyr/colorgram.py): is a Python library that lets you extract colors from images.
+Compared to other libraries, the colorgram algorithm's results are more intense.

 ## Threads